mikron-ia/rpg-hub/README.md

           tweaking -- but there is no gurarantee this behavior will be maintained
     * MySQL 5.6+ database or MariaDB equivalent
         * The current project was tested and found working up to MySQL 8.0 and MariaDB 10.6
-1. If you have no composer, install it via instructions from [here](https://getcomposer.org/download/)
+1. If you have no composer, install it via [instructions from here](https://getcomposer.org/download/)
 1. Clone the project into the desired directory
 1. Run `composer install`
     * for a production deployment, add `--no-dev` option to avoid adding unnecessary libraries
 1. Copy `.env.example` to `.env` and fill it with configuration data
-    * Database access data is mandatory
-      * without that the hub will fail to start
+    * Database access data is mandatory -- without that the hub will fail to start
-    * Language configuration and key generators can be left on their default values
-        * change them only if you have a good reason to
+    * Language configuration and key generators can be left on their default values -- change them only if you have a good reason to
-    * API key must be set up to make API accessible from outside and can be ignored if API is unused
+    * API key must be set up to make API accessible from outside and can be ignored if API is not used
-    * the URIs are needed - without them the mailing will fail and a few redirects may not work
+    * the URIs are needed -- without them the mailing will fail and a few redirects may not work
     * mailing data and invitation validity are optional but their lack will make inviting users via e-mail impossible
 1. [optional] If you wish to add data, create the `console/migrations/data.sql` file with SQL inserts that should be loaded into the database; this is intended for development/test work on larger data sets and is not needed for